Floyd Mayweather Jr. vs. José Luis Castillo II: Mayweather vs. Castillo II

-As in the first fight, Castillo pressed the action and served as the aggressor, but Mayweather, taking a more defensive approach, proved allusive as he frequently landed his jab and right leads to keep Castillo off balance and quickly moved away from, mostly avoiding any exchanges with him.
+As in the first fight, Castillo pressed the action and served as the aggressor, but Mayweather, taking a more defensive approach, proved elusive as he frequently landed his jab and right leads to keep Castillo off balance and quickly moved away from, mostly avoiding any exchanges with him.
 While Castillo once again threw more punches, Mayweather's superior defensive skills held Castillo to only landing 137 of his 603 thrown punches for a paltry 23% success rate, while Mayweather connected with 162 of his 399 thrown punches and dominated with his jab, out landing Castillo 88 to 36.
 Unlike the previous fight, Mayweather finished strong as he only lost one round on one scorecard during the last five rounds.
 The three scorecards were closer than in the previous fight, with Mayweather winning by two scores of 115–113 and one score of 116–113 to take the fight by unanimous decision.

 HBO unofficial scorer Harold Lederman scored the fight 115–113 in Mayweather's favor, as did his HBO colleague Larry Merchant.
 The Associated Press had Mayweather the winner 116–112.